 Ask About The Car’s Service History

 You’ll want to buy a car that has been properly cared for so the more information the seller can give you about the service history the better.
 Be very suspicious of a car that comes with no history whatsoever.
 Insist on seeing the car’s V5 certificate (log book) to make sure it’s genuine.
+When it comes to DVLA selling your car you might have to consult an expert to make sure you get the best out of it.

 A Bargain Is Very Rarely A Bargain